FTC7393/evlib_book/src/evlib/Mecanum-Wheels.md

+> This class has been found to have logic errors, though the source of these has not been pinpointed.
+We are currently working on an alternative

 Before you read this, it might be helpful to read about the [NMotors](NMotors.md) class first.

 Mecanum wheels use diagonal forces to move in any direction.
 Here is a diagram of the direction of the force of each wheel when moving forward: